What food ingredients are not healthy? And what are some of the dog foods that contain these?

-Some poor quality brands are: Alpo, Beneful, Purina Dog Chow, Kibbles 'n' Bits, Ol' Roy, Cesar, Gravy Train, Kal Kan, Great Choice, Pedigree, Science Diet, Royal Canin, some of the Diamond brand and others.
+In my opinion, some poor quality brands include: Alpo, Beneful, Purina Dog Chow, Kibbles ’n’ Bits, Ol’ Roy, Cesar, Gravy Train, Kal Kan, Great Choice, Pedigree, Science Diet, Royal Canin, some of the Diamond brand and others.

 Science Diet and Royal Canin might surprise you on this list, but look at the ingredients: mostly carbs and fillers.
 They do produce a good quality stool, which some owners like.

 Natural foods are more highly digested, so instead of getting pooped out, they are absorbed by the body, producing softer stools.

 Quality ingredients to watch for include: High quality meat as the first ingredient, meat meals (not by-product meals), no anonymous or controversial ingredients, whole grains or non-grains, modest amounts of carbohydrates, pre- and probiotics, chelated minerals and fruits and vegetables to provide anti-oxidants.